projectatomic/atomic-site/source/docs/docker-building-images.md

 ### Complete Satisfactory Single Build

-If the user is satisfied with a specific image that has been build using the interactive approach and they believe it might be reused elsewhere, then it is recommended to use the single Dockerfile approach that builds it all in one build.
+If the user is satisfied with a specific image that has been built using the interactive approach and they believe it might be reused elsewhere, then it is recommended to use the single Dockerfile approach that builds it all in one build.

 ## Filesystem Considerations